Charlotte Devaney: Career

 On 31 October 2018, Devaney released "Animal" with LA Rapper Lil Debbie and New York rapper Knytro.

 Curtis Woodman incident

 In January 2014, Devaney and five others were acquitted of kidnapping, following a three-and-a-half week trial at Bristol Crown Court.
 The six were accused of kidnapping businessman Curtis Woodman in September 2012, who failed to pay them £42,000 in wages.
 Devaney later said that the story could be turned into a film, and that she was in discussion with producers.

 Personal life

-Devaney founded the dancing collective Narni Shakers.

 Devaney is the granddaughter of former Labour MP Renée Short.

-Devaney's boyfriend is former BBC Radio 1 DJ Fabio.
+Devaney's partner is drum and bass DJ Fabio.